skarlekar/fargate-patterns/README.md

     $ ./generate-bean-counter-service-definition.sh

 This will create a temp directory and write the *create-bean-counter-service-definition.json* file.
 Inspect this file and notice that it contains the target group for the service under the load balancers section.
-This ties the load balancer to the  task contains one container and it uses the my-ecs-tasks-role you created earlier to run the Fargate task.
+This ties the load balancer to the service.
+Also notice the desiredCount variable set to 2.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjU2NTQ4Nzc1LDE3NzYyNDEyNDAsLTE3MT
+eyJoaXN0b3J5IjpbMTE5MDI4Nzk3OSwxNzc2MjQxMjQwLC0xNz
-g1MTA0MzcsODYyNDE2NzYxLDk5Njk4MjU4NiwyMzY0NjI5NDAs
+E4NTEwNDM3LDg2MjQxNjc2MSw5OTY5ODI1ODYsMjM2NDYyOTQw
-LTU3NzI0Mzc4OSwtODUzMDU1MTY4LC0xNzgzNDMxMjkwLC0xND
+LC01NzcyNDM3ODksLTg1MzA1NTE2OCwtMTc4MzQzMTI5MCwtMT
-EwNTEzMTAzLC0yMTE0NDA2MjU4LDEwNzM0MjM4NDYsLTQ1NzY0
+QxMDUxMzEwMywtMjExNDQwNjI1OCwxMDczNDIzODQ2LC00NTc2
-NTQwNSwtOTIwMDM3MTg4LC00Nzc2MjQ3MjcsMTcwMTQ0MDE3My
+NDU0MDUsLTkyMDAzNzE4OCwtNDc3NjI0NzI3LDE3MDE0NDAxNz
-w2ODc0MDU2NzksMjc1OTQwMDI1LDcxNzM4NDUzLDY1NTkwMjUx
+MsNjg3NDA1Njc5LDI3NTk0MDAyNSw3MTczODQ1Myw2NTU5MDI1
-MV19
+MTFdfQ==
 -->